Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Bonus OEND Training

-Immediately after the Youth Mental Health First Aid training, we will be offering a 30-minute bonus training session on “How to use Naloxone, also known as “Narcan” the medicine that reverses an opioid overdose.
+Immediately after the Youth Mental Health First Aid training, we will offer a 30-minute bonus training session on “How to use Naloxone, also known as “Narcan,” the medicine that reverses an opioid overdose.
 This training is open to anyone who attends the Youth Mental Health First Aid Training.
-In the training, you will be trained on how to use the Naloxone Nasal Spray during a crisis and given a kit for your organization.
+You will be trained on how to use the Naloxone Nasal Spray during a crisis and given a kit for your organization.

 Search below for upcoming dates.